petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/configuring-structure-fields.md

 **Required:** Whether the user must fill the field to submit content using the web content structure.
 The default value is No.

 **Field Reference:** The variable name used in web content templates for this field.
 You should enter a descriptive name.
-A default name is automatically generated.
+A default name is generated automatically.

 ```{tip}
 Liferay DXP assigns a random field reference for each new field in the structure.
 Replace the default value with something more descriptive, so template developers can identify the field to place its data in a web content template or display page.